nubenetes/awesome-kubernetes/docs/git.md

 - [blog.thundra.io: Top 10 GitHub Actions You Should Use to set up your CI/CD Pipeline](https://blog.thundra.io/top-10-github-actions-you-should-use-to-set-up-your-ci/cd-pipeline)
 - [github.blog: 10 GitHub Actions resources to bookmark from the basics to CI/CD](https://github.blog/2021-11-04-10-github-actions-resources-basics-ci-cd/)
 - [==resources.github.com: What is GitHub Actions?
 How automation & CI/CD work on GitHub (whitepaper/pdf)==](https://resources.github.com/devops/tools/automation/actions)
+- [==github.blog: Container signing added to the Publish Docker Container workflow for GitHub Actions==](https://github.blog/changelog/2021-12-06-container-signing-added-to-the-publish-docker-container-workflow-for-github-actions/) We have added support for [sigstore](https://www.sigstore.dev/) container signing to the default GitHub Actions starter workflow for publishing container images.
+New workflows on public repositories will use this by default.
+If you have an existing workflow, you will need to update your workflow to take advantage of this capability.

 #### GitHub Actions Marketplace
 - [flat-data](https://github.com/marketplace/actions/flat-data) Flat Data is a GitHub action which makes it easy to fetch data and commit it to your repository as flatfiles.
 The action is intended to be run on a schedule, retrieving data from any supported target and creating a commit if there is any change to the fetched data.